 Silk Road became one of the most famous online black markets on the dark web for illegally selling drugs.

-But human trafficking, child pornography, money laundering and assassinations are also examples of the darkest corners on the dark web.
+But human trafficking, illegal pornography featuring underaged victims, money laundering, and assassinations are also examples of the darkest corners on the dark web.

 While I know that none of my readers are looking to engage in any of the activities I’ve mentioned, I felt that it was important for my readers to be aware of the dangers that lurk on the dark web.